Yubbe

+Yubbe (also known as Yobe, Yube, Yubeh and Yubbe Tug) is a town in the Sanaag region in NORTHEASTERN STATE OF SOMALIA.Somalia claim sovereignty over the area.
+In January 2023, it has been reported that Somaliland forces withdrew from the town.
+And according to reports in August 2025, the Puntland government has incorporated the Yube clan militia into its own forces as part of Operation Cal Madow.

 History

 Archaeology

 A desert town mostly inhabited by nomads, Yubbe is home to numerous old archaeological structures.
 While visiting the locality in the 19th century, the British explorer John Hanning Speke described having seen various tumuli.
 Of these, he reported that one contained "a hollow compartment propped up by beams of timber, at the bottom of which, buried in the ground, were several earthenware pots, some leaden coins, a ring of gold such as the Indian Mussulman women wear in their noses, and various other miscellaneous property."

 Somali Civil War

 On June 18, 1991, just after the start of the Somali civil war, an inter-clan meeting was held in Yubbe at the call from Warsangali clan chief Aaqil Bashir to Habar Yoonis clan chief Warsame Hersi (Yubbe 1).
 At the meeting, a resolution was passed to end hostilities and share grazing land.
 The October 6–9 rally (Yubbe 2) resulted in a ceasefire and boundary agreement between the Warsangali and Habar Yoonis clans.

 In June 1993, a meeting of the Warsangari in Hadaftimo and Habar Yoonis clans was held in Yubbe (Yubbe 3), and it was resolved that the Habar Yoonis clan would hold a meeting in Erigavo to which all clan assemblies of the Sanag, including the rival Habr Je'lo and Dhulbahante clans, would be invited.

 In 2006, a severe water shortage hit Sanag, and a well in the village of Yubbe was found to be failing due to the sever water shortage.